-“Anyplace that’s got people coming in and out and employees working for an extended period of time really needs to think about how to create safe air in this post-COVID world,” said Christopher Fox, owner and president of R.P.
+“Anyplace where people are coming in and out, and employees working for an extended period of time, really needs to think about how to create safe air in this post-COVID world,” said Christopher Fox, owner and president of R.P.
 Fedder Industrial LLC, a Rochester-based supplier and manufacturer of custom filter solutions.
-“It manifests itself most dramatically in large indoor spaces where many people come, like a mall, which is why there are directives about malls.”
+“It manifests itself most dramatically in large indoor spaces where many people gather, like a mall, which is why there are directives about malls.”

 Indoor air quality will be a concern for other gathering spots, like schools and gyms, Fox added.

 “There’s a reason why bars, restaurants, churches, clubs and indoor arenas are hot spots, places where people will spend an hour or two,” he said.
 “If the owners of those places can understand the science, understand what’s behind the risk, then the actions they take to create a safer environment will make sense and they’ll be more inclined to take them.”

 In April or May, Fox noted, the Centers for Disease Control and Prevention, the American Society of Heating, Refrigerating and Air-Conditioning Engineers and others offered guidance for building owners and managers on actions they should take to reduce the potential for transmission of the virus in indoor spaces based on suppositions about how the virus might be transmitted.